gazebosim/gz-gui/README.md

 ### Config files

 You can embed your stylesheet inside the `<window><stylesheet>` tag inside your configuration file.
+See an example:

+    ign gui -c examples/config/stylesheet.config

-When saving the configuration file through the GUI, the current stylesheet will be added.
+>Note: When saving the configuration file through the GUI, the current stylesheet will be added.

 ## Command line